 If you are interested in meeting with an academic advisor in the department, please email your request to firstname.lastname@example.org.
-We can meet in person or schedule a phone appointment to answer questions.
+We can schedule a meeting in person or via Zoom to answer questions.
 We do require advanced notice to make sure an advisor is available during your visit.

 I'm interested in learning more about your Master's Degree Program.
 What important information would I need to know?